sfepy/sfepy/doc/developer_guide.rst

    Never start with ``git pull upstream``!

 #.
 Check the changes of the upstream master branch.
-Use ``gitk --all`` to
+You can use ``gitk --all``
-   visualize all your and remote branches.
+   to visualize all your and remote branches.
 The upstream master is named ``remotes/upstream/master``.

 #.
 Make sure all your local changes are either committed in a feature branch or